 I've written reviews and essays for Strange Horizons, Infinity Plus, The Internet Review of Science Fiction, and The Los Angeles Review of Books.
 Offline, my work has appeared in Vector, the critical journal of the BSFA, and Foundation, the journal of the Science Fiction Foundation.
 In Hebrew, I've written for חלומות באספמיה (Chalomot BeAspamia) and המימד העשירי (The Tenth Dimension).

-I'm a member of the academic content committee for ICon 2010, the Israeli science fiction and fantasy festival that will be held at the Tel Aviv Cinematheque over Sukkot.
+I was a member of the academic content committee for ICon 2010, the Israeli science fiction and fantasy festival that will be held at the Tel Aviv Cinematheque over Sukkot.

 I'm a contributor to the third edition of the Science Fiction Encyclopedia, edited by John Clute, David Langford, and Graham Sleight.

 abigail_n on LiveJournal.
 As of 2013 I have succumbed to the lure of Twitter and tweet as @NussbaumAbigail.
+Some of my tweets have been preserved for posterity on Storify.
+I have a tumblr, though I'm still dubious about the platform's usefulness.